gmr/hockeyapp/README.md

-            list-crashes        List crashes associated with the specified HockeyApp add-app-user        Add a user to a HockeyApp detail              Get the detail for a crash ID at HockeyApp
+            list-crashes        List crashes associated with the specified HockeyApp add-app-user        Add a user to a HockeyApp detail              Get the detail for a crash ID at HockeyApp list-versions       List the versions of an app version-delete      Delete a specified version
+            version-add         Add a new version of an app

 Example usage
 -------------